Qaddis/simple-todo/README.md

 ## How to start

-1. Create a new db called "simple-todo";
+1. Create a new db called "simple-todo"
-2. Open the console and go to the project folder;
+2. Open the console and go to the project folder
 3. `npm i`
 4. `npm start`
 5. Then open another console and go to the project folder